 |Switches completed within 15 working days||More than 98%||95 - 98%||90 - 95%||80 - 90%||Less than 80%|

 |Customers who had accurate bill in the past year|

-Suppliers score 3 points for membership of the Energy Switch Guarantee, and one point each for membership of other schemes (up to a maximum of 5 points).
-Trial members of the switch guarantee score 2 points.
+Suppliers score 3 points each for membership of the Energy Switch Guarantee and membership of the Vulnerability Commitment (up to a maximum of 5 points).
+Trial members of the Energy Switch Guarantee score 2 points.